Meet the Fleet

 🔴 Out of Service

-🟡 Ongoing Repair
+🟡 Ongoing Repairs

 🟢 Operational